SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Seize the Chance

-Starting at 9th level, when an enemy first fails a saving throw and it is not your turn, you can use your reaction to make an attack of opportunity against it.
+Starting at 9th level, when an enemy first fails a saving throw, and it is not your turn, you can use your reaction to make an attack of opportunity against it.

 ### Level 13